intel/nlp-training-and-inference-openvino/question-answering-bert-qat/README.md

 -   One of the following System:

     -   Intel(R) Xeon(R) Platinum 8370C CPU @ 2.80GHz (16 vCPUs)

+       -   At least 64 GB RAM.
 .
     -   Intel(R) Xeon(R) with NVIDIA* GPU.

--   At least 64 GB RAM.
+       -   At least 112 GB RAM.

 -   At least 256 GB hard drive.